Majority voting is not good for heaven or hell, with mirrored performance: Introduction

 \aB{Thus, the essence of the paradox contained in the chaos theorems\footnote{It should be noted, however, that sometimes decision making routines that encourage chaotic conflict are considered to be robust to bounded rationality and ``promote effective search in an uncertain task environment'' (\cite{Ganz24ConflictChaos}).
-Furthermore, chaos is not absolute as under a random agenda some areas are more attractive than others (see, e.g., \cite{BrewerJuybari24}).} is not agenda manipulation, but the combination of selfishness with majority rule.
-Methods to resolve the pit of losses paradox include cooperation (\cite{CheLog10ARC}), prosocial behavior (\cite{TsChLo20Cambr,TsoChe24E}) that can be supported by income redistribution through taxes (\cite{Afonkin21tax}), and optimizing the voting threshold (\cite{CheMal18optNA,Malyshev21optimal}; see Section~\ref{s:Dis} below).}
+Furthermore, chaos is limited because with a random agenda, some areas are more attractive than others (see, e.g., \cite{BrewerJuybari24}).} is not agenda manipulation, but the combination of selfishness with majority rule.
+Methods to resolve the \aG{pit-of-losses paradox} include cooperation (\cite{CheLog10ARC}), prosocial behavior (\cite{TsChLo20Cambr,TsoChe24E}) that can be supported by income redistribution through taxes (\cite{Afonkin21tax}), and optimizing the voting threshold (\cite{CheMal18opt,Malyshev21optimal}; see Section~\ref{s:Dis} below).}